IX Corps (German Empire)

 The IX Army Corps / IX AK (IX.
-Armee-Korps) was a corps level command of the Prussian and German Armies before and during World War I.
+Armee-Korps) was a corps level command of the Prussian and Armies before and during the First World War.

 IX Corps was one of three formed in the aftermath of the Austro-Prussian War (the others being X Corps and XI Corps).
 The Corps was formed in October 1866 with headquarters in Altona.
 The catchment area included the newly annexed Province of Schleswig-Holstein, the Grand Duchies of Mecklenburg-Schwerin and Mecklenburg-Strelitz and the Hanseatic cities of Lübeck, Hamburg and Bremen.

-During the Franco-Prussian War it was assigned to the 2nd Army.
+During the Franco-Prussian War IX Corps was assigned to the 2nd Army.
 The Corps was assigned to the III Army Inspectorate but joined the 1st Army at the start of the First World War.
 It was still in existence at the end of the war.
-The Corps was disbanded with the demobilisation of the German Army after World War I.
+The Corps was disbanded with the demobilisation of the German Army after the First World War.

 Franco-Prussian War

 During the Franco-Prussian War, the corps formed part of the 2nd Army.
-The 17th Division was initially part of the reserve of the Prussian Army, so the 18th Division was joined by the Grand Ducal Hessian (25th) Division.
+The 17th Division was initially part of the reserve of the Prussian Army, the 18th Division was joined by the Grand Ducal Hessian (25th) Division.
 The Corps participated in the battles of Gravelotte, Orléans and Le Mans.